Pond to Pond Trail zoomed out map

 No roadside parking

 • The Towns of Grafton and Enfield have a winter parking ban along town roads.
 Please honor this even if there is no snow in the forecast.
 The town needs to be able to sand, push banks, manage drainage, prepare for future storms and maintain space for safe passage of traffic and emergency vehicles on narrow roads with big snowbanks.
 A plow truck with a wing often simply cannot fit past a parked car on back roads.
 Skiers’ cars parked on the side of the road will not allow Isinglass Trails to maintain a healthy relationship with the local Highway Department and Selectboard.
 If you use Isinglass Trails you will need to figure out where to park legally AND ethically BEFORE you start skiing.
-If the parking lot is full at the Grafton Pond Dam or the Stewarts’ parking area across from the Spectacle Pond boat launch, you will need to go elsewhere or carpool better.
+If whatever parking lot you have arrived at is full, you will need to go elsewhere or go carpool better.
 Don’t park on the side of the road!

 Nothing fancy here